giannispoliths/well-camera-depth-counter/README.md

 ## Software Stack

-- **Arduino (C++)** — reads encoder via Pin Change Interrupts, streams depth over Serial at 200ms intervals
+- **Arduino (C++)** - reads encoder via Pin Change Interrupts, streams depth over Serial at 200ms intervals
-- **Python + Tkinter** — reads Serial, writes to depth.txt,
+- **Python + Tkinter** - reads Serial, writes to depth.txt,
   provides simple GUI with COM port selection and depth reset
-- **OBS Studio** — reads depth.txt via Text GDI+ source, overlays depth on video in real time
+- **OBS Studio** - reads depth.txt via Text GDI+ source, overlays depth on video in real time
-- **PyInstaller** — packages Python app into standalone .exe
+- **PyInstaller** - packages Python app into standalone .exe

 ## Features

 - Real-time depth display accurate to 0.01m
 - Zero-depth reset button
-- Standalone .exe — no Python installation needed on target machine
+- Standalone .exe no Python installation needed on target machine
-- Persistent OBS integration — set up once, works every time
+- Persistent OBS integration  set up once, works every time
-- Mechanically reinforced for field/vibration environments
+- Mechanically reinforced for rough field environments

 ## Build Notes

 All components were soldered onto a prototype PCB.
-Connections were mechanically secured with hot glue to ensure reliability in field conditions where vibration is a factor.
-The encoder was mounted directly on the cable reel mechanism.
+Connections were mechanically secured with hot glue to ensure reliability in field conditions where rough conditions is a factor.The encoder was mounted directly on the cable reel mechanism by a mechanic.

-The entire system was designed, assembled, and deployed within a very short timeframe to meet an urgent operational deadline.
+The entire system was designed, assembled, and deployed within a short timeframe due to urgent operational deadline.

 ## Configuration